BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Methodology

-\item[] \textbf{TDM-TFPN after backbone} Constructing TDM and TFPN after the backbone will simultaneously solve the above two problems.
-TFPN integrates high-level semantic information into low-level features.
-This method increases the receptive field of temporal features and enhances the ability of temporal context aggregation while ensuring sufficient spatial semantics.
+\textbf{Post-TDM-TFPN.} Constructing TDM and TFPN after the backbone can simultaneously address the abovementioned problems.
+TFPN integrates high-level semantic information into low-level features, which could improve the network's capacity to aggregate temporal context while ensuring adequate spatial semantics.
+However, the introduction of additional learnable parameters could impede network optimization.